make-03/SunsetWebinterfaceMiddleware/README.md

 ---

 ## List of features to implement/create in the future:
-* create logger class and store logging info (in local **log** files); create 2 seperate logging files for different content: **info.log** and **error.log**
+* add feature to notify users when they have to wait in queue for the calculation or when their calculation starts after being placed in the queue
+* add more unit tests
+* improve code structure and add more methods for better structure
 * edit existing `sunset webinterface`
+	 * test browser compatability with different modern browsers!
      * change/remove unused functions or scripts
-          * e.g. program code for PHP (not used in this version!)
+          * e.g. program code for PHP, old javascript (not used in this version!)
      * add basic console logging in java script
-     * change/remove/restructure elements (e.g. buttons or sidebar elements)
+     * change/remove/restructure elements (e.g. buttons or sidebar elements like code snippets)
+* improve formating when printing code via the web interface and maybe include syntax highlighting
-* testing of the following scenarios:
+* stopping of the spring boot app (which method would make sense?)
-     * limiting concurrent threads in `application.properties` and test what happens when several users want to execute code concurrently
-     * what happens if user closes browser window during execution of code?
-* improve unique id generation for each user in javascript

 * **potential future tasks, currently not needed**
      * research `Docker` and its basic functionalities